The sweetness of faith can be intoxicating, giving us emotional highs and tears of pure love.

-I was in utter and complete submission, metaphorically crying out “take the wheel Lord; I’ll do anything you command, just keep me close I need you”.
+I was in utter and complete submission, metaphorically crying out “take the wheel Lord, I’ll do anything you command, just keep me close; I need you”.

-I am not saying we need to be broken emotionally to have spiritual wealth, but in our moments of hardship we can alter our perception and say alhamdulillah this is a time for me to get closer to Allah (SWT).
+I am not saying we need to be broken emotionally to have spiritual wealth, but in our moments of hardship we can alter our perception and say, alhamdulillah, this is a time for me to get closer to Allah (SWT).

 Fast forward years later, like many other Muslims around me, I realized some of my acts of worship have become so normal they turned robotic.

-I became so focused on obligations, haram/halal and legislation that my focus on the divine love and a heart full of Allah ’s light took a passenger seat.
+I became so focused on obligations, haram/halal and legislation that my focus on divine love and a heart full of Allah ’s light took a passenger seat.

-Allah (SWT) is love in the ultimate form beyond even a Mother’s love, mercy is love, the Prophet (peace be upon him) radiated love.
+Allah (SWT) is love in the ultimate form beyond even a mother’s love; mercy is love; the Prophet (peace be upon him) radiated love.

 Whispers from Shaytan

-In these moments of jihad against our own selves, it is natural to wonder ‘is evil influencing this?’.
-The darkness enjoys our struggle and if it cannot take us away from our acts of worship, it will try to stain them.
+In these moments of jihad against our own selves, it is natural to wonder “is evil influencing this?“.
+The darkness enjoys our struggle, and if it cannot take us away from our acts of worship, it will try to stain them.

-Evil is strategic, it is not stupid, if Shaytan cannot stop you from praying then he will peck away at your focus and sincerity in prayer until it turns into a robotic ritual without heart.
-We must always seek refuge in Allah (SWT).
+If Shaytan cannot stop you from praying, then he will peck away at your focus and sincerity in prayer until it turns into a robotic ritual without heart.
+That is why we must always seek refuge in Allah (SWT).